ramituncc49er/ATARS/datasets/mapped_user_profiles_to_atypical_aspects/README.md

 # Dataset

 The datasets for crowdsourced annotations of user-aspect utility values for restaurant, hotel, and hair salon domains, available in this directory.
-The table below shows details of the columns in the dataset.
+The table below shows details of the columns in the datasets.

 | Column                      | Description                                                                                   |
 |-----------------------------|-----------------------------------------------------------------------------------------------|